nichoth/events/README.md

 ## bus

-This inherits from [nanobus](https://github.com/yoshuawuyts/nanobus), and has the same API, except for the constructor, which takes a list of valid event names, and the `emit` method, which will return a curried function if you don't pass in a second argument.
+This inherits from [nanobus](https://github.com/yoshuawuyts/nanobus), and has the same API, plus some additional stuff.

+The constructor takes a list of valid event names and will throw if you pass in a bad event name.

+The `emit` method will return a curried function if you don't pass in a second argument.

+And you can pass in `{ memo: true }`, which will memoize any curried emit functions instead of creating a new function each time.

 ### example